 Graham Reid | | <1 min read

-Annie Ross -- who at the time of this writing is still alive and 82 -- had an extraordinary career for a kid born Annabelle Short into a family of vaudevillians in London.
+Annie Ross -- who died in 2020 at 89 -- had an extraordinary career for a kid born Annabelle Short into a family of vaudevillians in London.
 When she was four, the family migrated to New York and by the time she was 15 she'd performed with Paul Whiteman, moved to Los Angeles, played Judy Garland's younger sister in the movie Presenting Lily Mars and had changed her name to Annie Ross.

 She then performed in Europe, signed to Prestige as a jazz singer and writer, and the day after she'd put her name on the contract turned up with this piece in which she had written lyrics for a Wardell Gray instrumental.